 - Synthesize broad ecological, global and social determinants of health: principles of genetics and genomics; bioethical principles; and epidemiologic data to design and deliver lawful evidence-based, culturally relevant clinical interventions.

-- Apply organizational/systems leadership knowledge and skills in the provision of culturally responsive, high-quality nursing care, healthcare team coordination, with oversight and accountability for care delivery and outcomes.
+- Apply organizational/systems leadership knowledge and skills in the provision of culturally responsive, high-quality nursing care and health-care team coordination, with oversight and accountability for care delivery and outcomes.

-- Analyze current and emerging technologies to support safe practice environments, to promote inter-professional collaboration and to optimize patient safety, cost-effectiveness and quality health outcomes.
+- Analyze current and emerging technologies to support safe practice environments, promote inter-professional collaboration and optimize patient safety, cost-effectiveness and quality health outcomes.